LLC vs. S-Corp

 Schedule K and Schedule K-1

-The third page of Form 1065 is what’s known as Schedule K. Schedule K is used to break down the partnership’s income into different categories.
+The fourth page of Form 1065 is what’s known as Schedule K. Schedule K is used to break down the partnership’s income into different categories.
 For instance, ordinary business income goes on line 1, rental income goes on line 2, interest income shows up a little bit later on line 5, etc.

 EXAMPLE: Aaron and Jake own and operate a partnership.
 Their partnership agreement states that they’re each entitled to exactly 50% of the partnership’s income.
 If, on Schedule K, the partnership shows ordinary business income of $50,000 and interest income of $200, each partner’s Schedule K-1 will reflect $25,000 of ordinary business income and $100 of interest income.
 This income will eventually show up on each partner’s regular income tax return (Form 1040).